mpicbg-scicomp/tissue_miner/README.md

 For troubleshooting in case of out-of-date operating systems [click here](misc/docker_troubleshooting.md).

-To run TissueMiner over your own data, you'll need to go to the source directory containing your movie directories (use the *cd* command + drag and drop the folder containing your movie directories onto the shell + press enter) and to replace the example movie name (demo_ForTissueMiner) with your movie/directory of interest.
+To run TissueMiner over **your own data**, you'll need to go to the source directory containing your movie directories (use the *cd* command + drag and drop the folder containing your movie directories onto the shell + press enter) and to replace the example movie name (demo_ForTissueMiner) with your movie/directory of interest.

     ## Example for "my_favorite_movie"
     cd path_to_your_movie_repository